dianjin/sudoku-solver/README.md

 </ul>

 <h3>How the algorithm works</h3>
 Both the bitwise and inefficient versions are recursive backtracking algorithms.
-This gif from wikimedia pretty much sums it up:
+This gif from wikimedia pretty much sums it up:<br>
 <img src="http://upload.wikimedia.org/wikipedia/commons/8/8c/Sudoku_solved_by_bactracking.gif">

 <h3>Other tips</h3>